Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Jan 03, 2018

-Marital rape, a grave crime, is taken seriously by the police, prosecutors, and judges.
-In my 25 years of practicing criminal defense, spousal rape cases are not frequent.
-The issue of consent is a significant factor in these cases.
+Marital rape, a serious crime, is treated with utmost seriousness by the police, prosecutors, and judges.
+In my extensive 25-year career in criminal defense, I have encountered spousal rape cases only infrequently.
+The issue of consent is a pivotal factor in these cases.

 The spouse alleges that they were raped to convince the authorities and, ultimately, a jury, if it goes that far, that there was no consent related to what happened.